moinstla/club-manager/README.md

 ## Description

-A website for a club that allows users to view a list of members and their individual profiles, and allows an administrator to add, update and delete members.
-Club data is stored using firebase.
+A website for a filmmakers club that allows users to view a list of members and their individual profiles, and allows an administrator to add, update and delete members.
+Member data is stored using firebase.

 ## Development server